CaptainDeathead/cloc/README.md

  - Counts lines of code in files and directories recursively
  - Allows easy exclusion of files, directories, and patterns with wildcards
  - Simple help menu and thorough documentation
+ - .clocignore file to handle many ignore patterns in large projects

 ## Installation
 ### Windows, Linux & Mac
+#### Python
 1. Make sure you have a recent version of Python installed.
 2. Run the command `pip install plazma-cloc` to install.
 3. Done.

+#### Binary (Usefull on Raspberry Pi)
+1. Download the binary from the releases page on GitHub
+2. Use `./cloc` to run the binary.
+> Note: You may want to add the binary's directory to your system `PATH` so you can run cloc from anywhere without needing the `./`.

 ## Running The Binary
 You can run the pre-built Linux binary directly from the terminal without installing Python as such: